geudde/attic-chest/pages/02.season-1/05.meeting-05/30.married/docs.md

 The young too flighty and the aged too prim.
 I ask complexion fair, the sparkling eye,
 Of sensibility — the soft reply,
-Of temper’s well controul’d and magic art;
+Of temper’s well controll’d and magic art;
 Actions that *prove* the language of the heart
 A mind where information yields the treat,
 Not of pedantic lore, but converse sweet;